-For example, employees can book a shared meeting space or an independent desk for quiet deep work from home before arriving at the office.
+For example, employees can book a shared meeting space, conference room, or an independent desk for quiet deep work from home before arriving at the office.
 Or, they can use a tool like Visual Directory® to find, book, and connect to what they’re looking for.
 All of this can be available from their mobile device or through integrations like Slack.

 So how can facility managers optimize their office for productivity with IWMS and IFM software?
 There are several approaches to take, including:

 One of the best ways to truly understand occupancy in your office is to collect the related occupancy data.
-Without occupational data, it’s difficult to get a pulse on how your space is functioning in the present as well as how to optimize it for the future.
+Without occupational data, it’s difficult to get a pulse on how your space is functioning.
+Not only in the present, but also how to optimize it for the future.

 Reporting and analytics tools give you the insights you need to make the best data-backed decisions for your space.
 This can includehow many people you can safely have in the office.
 This software helps FMs understand real-time occupational metrics, as well as who’s in the office (and being safe).
 It also provides access to future planning tools like forecasting reports so you know when you’ll run out of space.